NicolasRuiz-Tagle/NCUA_Database/README.md

     Navigate to the NCUA website containing the zip files.
 Website can be found here: https://www.ncua.gov/analysis/credit-union-corporate-call-report-data/quarterly-data

     Download the desired zip file that you will be extracting.
-    Open the Python upload file to acces the code
+    Open the Python import fdocument to access the code